imyingchulo/gprs/README.md

 ````

 #### Result:
-This options will generate one folder and one file:
+This options will generate one file in qc_and_clump_snpslist folder:
-- `./result/plink/qc_and_clump_snpslist`
 - `*.qc_clump_snpslist.csv`